albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 Moving
 ~~~~~~

-See :ref:`mouse-clicks-legend` and :ref:`key-commands-legend` for information about how to move around the map using the mouse or keyboard.
+See :ref:`mouse-clicks-legend` and :ref:`key-commands-legend` in the map legend for information about how to move around the map using the mouse or keyboard.

 .. note::